 questions from audience members in an interactive format with a moderator.

-Keynote: The state of STEM in Missouri; Kelly Gillespie (MOBIO)
+Keynote: The state of STEM in Missouri; Kelly Gillespie, President and CEO of the Missouri Biotechnology Association (MOBIO)

 Interactive Panel Discussion Students’ Success with Biotechnology Careers